Autodesk/sydevs/user_manual/index.md

 ## New to SyDEVS?

-This user's manual provides a detailed description of the main elements of SyDEVS.
+This user manual provides a detailed description of the main elements of SyDEVS.

 If you're looking for a general introduction to the framework, first read the [Overview](overview.html) or download and play through the [SyDEVS Introduction](doc/downloads/SyDEVS_Introduction.pptx) PowerPoint deck.

-If you want to start building your own simulation projects using SyDEVS, work through the [Getting Started](getting_started/) tutorial and then return here for more comprehensive information.
+If you want to start building your own simulation projects using SyDEVS, work through the [Getting Started](getting_started/) tutorial and then return here for more detailed information about the different types of nodes and simulation elements.

 | [***Continue to Atomic Nodes***](atomic_nodes.html) |